cameraui/sdk/go/docs/api/storage.md

 JsonSchema represents a single configuration field rendered in the UI.

 This is a unified struct that covers every schema variant — Type acts as the discriminator.
 Only the fields meaningful for the chosen Type are honored; the rest are ignored.
-Use this struct in the slice you pass to DeviceStorage.DefineSchemas, .AddSchema, or .ChangeSchema.
+Use this struct in the slice you pass to DeviceStorage.DefineSchemas or .AddSchema.

 	type JsonSchema struct {
 	    // Type is the field type (string/number/boolean/array/button/submit).